M203 grenade launcher: Civilian ownership in the United States

-In the United States, M203 grenade launcher attachments fitted with the standard rifled 40 mm barrels are classified as "destructive devices" under the National Firearms Act part 26 U.S.C.
+In the United States, M203 grenade launcher attachments fitted with the standard rifled 40 mm barrels are classified as "destructive devices" under the National Firearms Act (NFA) part 26 U.S.C.
 5845, 27 CFR 479.11, because they are a "non-sporting" firearm with a bore greater than one-half inch in diameter.
 M203s are on the civilian NFA market but are limited as most manufacturers have quit selling to the civilian markets.
 New M203 launchers sell for approximately $2,000 plus a $200 transfer tax, and new manufacture 40 mm training ammunition is available for $5 to $10 per cartridge, as of March 2011.
 High explosive 40 mm grenades are available for $400 to $500 per cartridge; however, they are exceedingly rare on the civilian market, as each grenade constitutes a destructive device on its own, and must be registered with the federal government, requiring payment of a $200 tax and compliance with storage regulations for high explosives.
 There are also sub-caliber adapters available for the 40 mm M203 (and M79) grenade launchers, which will allow the use of standard 12-gauge shotgun shells and .22 rimfire ammo.

 In 2017, a 37 mm civilian version became available on the market that is not considered an NFA weapon.
 As the 37 mm version is not classified as a "destructive device", it can be sold to the general public on the same ATF Form 4473 as most other firearms.
 The 37 mm launcher can use 37 mm flare rounds already available on the market.
 This civilian version sells for around $2,000 and accessories such as quick detach mounts and a quadrant sight are also available.